trevorkarn/todayilearned/_posts/2024-07-14-that-can-be-arranged.md

 For example, there are four i's in Mississippi.
 So that means that every configuration of i's comes from not just two but \\(4!\\) different rearrangements of the letters.
 But it gets even harder because now there are multiple i's and multiple s's *and* multiple p's.
-One way to make all of this bookkeeping easier is to think about how to encorporate formal mathematical notions of symmetry into the picture.
+One way to make all of this bookkeeping easier is to think about how to incorporate formal mathematical notions of symmetry into the picture.
 Let's introduce these formal mathematical notions before we return to rearranging the Mississippi.

 # Mathematical symmetry